Q&A for Abused Spouses, Children, and Parents under VAWA

 • Divorce related to abuse within two years before the petition.

-Q4: Filing for Relief After Divorce
+Q4: Filing for VAWA Relief After Divorce

 Answer: Divorced individuals can still seek protection under VAWA.
 If your divorce was finalized within two years before your Form I-360 filing and can be linked to abuse, you qualify to file.
 This link does not require that the divorce decree explicitly mention abuse but should connect logically to the abuse suffered.
 If you cannot establish this connection but meet other criteria, consider applying for cancellation of removal, which also requires proving that deportation would cause extreme hardship to you or your children.